The fundamental period of the building is determined automatically by modal analysis.

 The standard requires that the fundamental period, T, used to determine the design base shear, V, does not exceed the approximate fundamental period, Ta, times the upper limit coefficient, Cu, provided in Table 12.8-1.

-This period limit prevents the use of an unusually low base shear for design of a structure that is, analytically, overly flexible because of mass and stiffness inaccuracies in the analytical model.
-If T from a properly substantiated analysis (Section 12.8.2) is less than CuTa, then the lower value of T and CuTa should be used for the design of the structure.
+This period limit prevents the use of an unusually low base shear for the design of a structure that is, analytically, overly flexible because of mass and stiffness inaccuracies in the analytical model.
+If T from a properly substantiated analysis (Section 12.8.2) is less than CuTa, then the lower value of T and CuTa should be used for the structural design.

 It is calculated automatically for comparison and compared with the fundamental period obtained as a result of modal analysis.
 The dynamic analysis report is given in detail in the parameters used in the calculation in the earthquake parameters section.